This article may contain compensated links. Read the full disclosure.

 Our Proposal Story

-On a normal spring day back in 2009, Simon proposed during a visit to the gardens.
+On a normal spring day back in 2009, Simon proposed during a day trip to the gardens.
 Sounds pretty romantic and it was… but not without drama.

 It was a windy day which started with a picnic at J.C.
 Slaughter Falls and a sneaky kookaburra flying into my head, in a failed attempt to steal my lunch.
 Felt like a football to the head!
 And it was enough to encourage us to rush through the rest of lunch and find somewhere a little less windy, and free of clumsy kookaburras.